-Elementary Student Survey: I know someone will help me if I am bullied at school.
+Elementary Student Survey: I know someone will help me if I am bullied at school/My school has a plan to prevent bullying.

 Elementary Student Survey: If I have a problem, there are adults in this school who will listen and help.